 The only exception to this rule is if a customer has strict DMARC set up for both SPF and DKIM.

-Can my company provide the selector or key?
+Can my organization provide the selector or key?

-No. We use a standard selector of “gears” and provide the public key to you for the DNS record.
+No. We use a standard selector of “gears” or "gears2" and provide the public key to you for the DNS record.

 Does ClickDimensions use 1024 or 2048-bit keys?